NannyML/nannyml/docs/glossary.rst

         confidence scores.
 These scores are then thresholded to return the predicted class.
 Confidence scores can be turned into calibrated probabilities and used to estimate the performance of classification models in the absence of ground truth (see how :ref:`here<how-it-works-cbpe>`).

+    Confusion Matrix
+        A confusion matrix is a table that is often used to describe the performance of a classification model (or a set of classifiers).
+Each row of the matrix represents the instances in an actual class while each column represents the instances in a predicted class.
+In binary classification the matrix has 4 cells, that are commonly named as follows: true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN).
+        For more information on the confusion matrix, see the `Wikipedia Confusion Matrix page`_.

     Covariate Shift
         A change in joint distribution of :term:`Model Inputs`, :math:`P(\mathbf{X})`.